 Tali: Oh, here we go.

 - A Nosferatu player's Looks Like Orlock appearance in Vampire: The Masquerade Bloodlines provokes a lot of horrified reactions, but one convenience store clerk tries gamely not to mention it.
 It doesn't work.

 Slater: Whoa!
 Uh, welcome to the Red Spot, home of the Monstro Face — I mean, Monstro Chug...

 - Not a disability exactly, but Hanyuu from Higurashi: When They Cry was born with horns.
-When she's a human no one mentions her horns except for Takano in the sound novels due to this.
+When she's a human no one mentions her horns (except for Takano in a plot-relevant scene) due to this.
 People either thinks they're hair accessories, like them, or try to avoid commenting on them.

 - Katawa Shoujo: Hisao finds himself struggling with this a bit when he comes to Yamaku Academy, a school for the physically disabled, often wondering whether it's polite or not to even mention another person's disability.
 For their part, most of the characters at the school are perfectly comfortable with themselves and think Hisao is worrying overmuch.
 Lilly in particular seems to find it funny when people try to avoid words like "see" in her presence (she's blind).

 - SOON: Atlas' wheelchair only became an issue when trying to sneak into the lab that created the robots.
 When a clerk appears to help, Atlas takes advantage of his goodwill to borrow his security pass and plans on using it on a reseted timeline.